 Until the Pennsylvania Department of Health fully implements the state’s Medical Marijuana Program, it’s illegal to use cannabis in this state.
 See Possessing Marijuana in Pennsylvania section for penalty details.

-To use cannabis, some sort of drug paraphernalia is required.
+Cannabis use often requires some sort of drug paraphernalia.
 However, possession of drug paraphernalia is punishable as follows in the State of Pennsylvania:

-- Sells or possession = Misdemeanor: Up to $2,500 fine and up to 1-year incarceration
+- Sales or possession = Misdemeanor: Up to $2,500 fine and up to 1-year incarceration

 - Delivering to minor over 3 years younger = Misdemeanor: Up to $5,000 fine and up to 2 years’ incarceration

-Pennsylvania is in the process of implementing the state’s Medical Marijuana Program under Act 16.
-Patients participating in the program will soon be allowed to obtain cannabis from state-licensed dispensaries.
-They must have a recommendation from a physician certifying that they suffer from one or more of the following debilitating, chronic conditions:
+Pennsylvania Medical Marijuana Program (under Act 16) permits patients to obtain cannabis from state-licensed dispensaries.
+They require physician recommendation that certifies they suffer from one or more of the following debilitating, chronic conditions:

 - Crohn’s Disease

 - Multiple Sclerosis